 The Book is now available for sale at all good bookshops – they should be able to order it if they do not have it in stock, and please email me if a supplier says he can't!

-It is also available as an e-book on in print, from Amazon and Kobo as well as other online suppliers.
+It is also available in print or as an e-book on in print, from Book Depository or Amazon as well as other online suppliers.

 When it was launched, The Alexandrite was No.3 on the weekly Bestseller List for New Zealand fiction